pytorch/captum/docs/algorithms.md

 title: Algorithms
 ---

 Captum is a framework within which different interpretability methods can be implemented.
 The Captum team welcomes any contributions in the form of algorithms, methods or framework extensions!
-Below is a short summary of the various methods currently implemented within Captum and we will add descriptions of methods added by the community.
+Below is a short summary of the various methods currently implemented within Captum and we will update with descriptions for methods added by the community.

 ## Integrated Gradients
 Integrated Gradients is an axiomatic attribution method that requires almost no modification of the original network.
 It can be used for augmenting accuracy metrics, model debugging and feature or rule extraction.
 The cornerstones of this approach are two fundamental axioms, namely sensitivity and implementation invariance.
 While other attribution methods fail to fulfill one or the other axiom, integrated gradients satisfies both.